preactjs/prefresh/README.md

 When you are working with HOC's be sure to lift up the `displayName` so we can recognise it as a component.

+### Context

+We don't have a mechanism in place to hot reload context, that's why our general advice is to move these to their own files.